underpostnet/engine/cli.md

 Runs a script from the specified path.

 Arguments:
   runner-id                                       The runner ID to run.
-Options: spark-template, rmi, kill, secret, underpost-config, gpu-env, tf-gpu-test, dev-cluster, metadata, svc-ls, svc-rm, ssh-cluster-info, dev-hosts-expose, dev-hosts-restore, cluster-build, template-deploy, template-deploy-image, clean, pull, release-deploy, ssh-deploy, ide, sync, tz, cron, ls-deployments, ls-images, host-update, dd-container, ip-info, monitor, db-client, git-conf, promote, metrics, cluster, deploy, dev, service, sh, log, release-cmt, sync-replica, tf-vae-test, deploy-job. path                                     The absolute or relative directory path where the script is located.
+Options: spark-template, rmi, kill, secret, underpost-config, gpu-env, tf-gpu-test, dev-cluster, metadata, svc-ls, svc-rm, ssh-cluster-info, dev-hosts-expose, dev-hosts-restore, cluster-build, template-deploy, template-deploy-image, clean, pull, release-deploy, ssh-deploy, ide, sync, tz, cron, get-proxy, instance-promote, instance, ls-deployments, ls-images, host-update, dd-container, ip-info, monitor, db-client, git-conf, promote, metrics, cluster, deploy, dev, service, sh, log, release-cmt, sync-replica, tf-vae-test, deploy-job. path                                            The absolute or relative directory path where the script is located.

 Options:
   --command <command-array>                       Array of commands to run.
   --args <args-array>                             Array of arguments to pass to the command.
   --dev                                           Sets the development context environment for the script.
   --build                                         Set builder context runner --replicas <replicas>                           Sets a custom number of replicas for deployment.
   --pod-name <pod-name>                           Optional: Specifies the pod name for execution.
   --node-name <node-name>                         Optional: Specifies the node name for execution.
   --port <port>                                   Optional: Specifies the port for execution.
   --etc-hosts                                     Enables etc-hosts context for the runner execution.
   --volume-host-path <volume-host-path>           Optional: Specifies the volume host path for test execution.
   --volume-mount-path <volume-mount-path>         Optional: Specifies the volume mount path for test execution.
   --volume-type <volume-type>                     Optional: Specifies the volume type for test execution.
   --image-name <image-name>                       Optional: Specifies the image name for test execution.
   --container-name <container-name>               Optional: Specifies the container name for test execution.
   --namespace <namespace>                         Optional: Specifies the namespace for test execution.
   --tty                                           Enables TTY for the container in deploy-job.
   --stdin                                         Keeps STDIN open for the container in deploy-job.
   --restart-policy <policy>                       Sets the restart policy for the job in deploy-job.
   --runtime-class-name <name>                     Sets the runtime class name for the job in deploy-job.
   --image-pull-policy <policy>                    Sets the image pull policy for the job in deploy-job.
   --api-version <version>                         Sets the API version for the job manifest in deploy-job.
   --labels <labels>                               Optional: Specifies a comma-separated list of key-value pairs for labels (e.g., "app=my-app,env=prod").
   --claim-name <name>                             Optional: Specifies the claim name for volume mounting in deploy-job.
   --kind <kind-type>                              Specifies the kind of Kubernetes resource (e.g., Job, Deployment) for deploy-job.
   --kubeadm                                       Flag to indicate Kubeadm cluster type context --k3s                                           Flag to indicate K3s cluster type context --force                                         Forces operation, overriding any warnings or conflicts.
   --tls                                           Enables TLS for the runner execution.
   --reset                                         Resets the runner state before execution.
   --terminal                                      Enables terminal mode for interactive script execution.
   --dev-proxy-port-offset <port-offset>           Sets a custom port offset for development proxy.
   --host-network                                  Enables host network mode for the runner execution.
+  --requests-memory <requests-memory>             Requests memory limit for the runner execution.
+  --requests-cpu <requests-cpu>                   Requests CPU limit for the runner execution.
+  --limits-memory <limits-memory>                 Sets memory limit for the runner execution.
+  --limits-cpu <limits-cpu>                       Sets CPU limit for the runner execution.
+  --resource-template-id <resource-template-id >  Specifies a resource template ID for the runner execution.
+  --etcHosts                                      Enables /etc/hosts management for the runner execution.
+  --expose                                        Enables service exposure for the runner execution.
   --conf-server-path <conf-server-path>           Sets a custom configuration server path.
   --underpost-root <underpost-root>               Sets a custom Underpost root path.
   -h, --help                                      display help for command

 ```